ClinVar Miner

 Institute of Human Genetics Munich, Klinikum Rechts Der Isar, TU München RCV002468557 SCV002764976 pathogenic Congenital myotonia, autosomal dominant form 2020-11-09 criteria provided, single submitter clinical testing

-Center for Genomic Medicine, King Faisal Specialist Hospital and Research Center RCV002468557 SCV004809649 pathogenic Congenital myotonia, autosomal dominant form 2024-04-04 criteria provided, single submitter clinical testing
+Genomic Medicine Center of Excellence, King Faisal Specialist Hospital and Research Centre RCV002468557 SCV004809649 pathogenic Congenital myotonia, autosomal dominant form 2024-04-04 criteria provided, single submitter clinical testing

 OMIM RCV000019093 SCV000039381 pathogenic Congenital myotonia, autosomal recessive form 2019-06-21 no assertion criteria provided literature only